Architecture

 The work was done.
 The system just couldn’t see it.

 This isn’t a tooling issue.
-It’s an information architecture problem—the flow of data between the system where work happens and the systems where work gets reported has split in two.
+It’s a data flow problem—the path between the system where work happens and the systems where work gets reported has forked, and nobody maintained the bridge.

 The Anti-Pattern: A Second System for the Same Work